JSTOR-Labs/plant-humanities/watermelon.md

        fit="contain"
        attribution="Wikimedia Commons">

 Stories of stolen watermelons similarly contributed to the establishment of black criminality following the 13th Amendment.
-The irresistible lure of the watermelon suggested that it did “more to tempt the colored race to steal than all other fruit combined”, with countless anecdotes supposedly citing the words of African Americans claiming that stolen watermelons tasted better than bought.[^ref16] The narrative of watermelon-stealing by African Americans was so entrenched that in Tennessee, the state bill criminalizing trespass in 1870 was commonly known as the ‘watermelon bill’, serving to disenfranchise convicted trespassers.
+The irresistible lure of the watermelon suggested that it did “more to tempt the colored race to steal than all other fruit combined," with countless anecdotes supposedly citing the words of African Americans claiming that stolen watermelons tasted better than bought.[^ref16] The narrative of watermelon-stealing by African Americans was so entrenched that in Tennessee, the state bill criminalizing trespass in 1870 was commonly known as the ‘watermelon bill’, serving to disenfranchise convicted trespassers.
 The popularity of such cultural tropes became important tools in exclusionary racial politics well into the twentieth century and [are still pervasive today]( https://www.vox.com/first-person/2019/8/29/20836933/watermelon-racist-history-black-people).[^ref17]
 <param ve-storiiies id="0d1fv">